isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   For instance, ``FILE:<filename>`` can be used to point to a specific file.
   This parameter can be specified only once, in the parameters scope, and is the equivalent of setting the ``KRB5_CLIENT_KTNAME`` environment variable.
-The empty value is silently ignored.
+An empty value is silently ignored.

 - ``credentials-cache`` specifies the Kerberos credentials cache.
-  For instance ``FILE:<filename>`` can be used to point to a file or if using a directory which supports more than one principal ``DIR:<directory-path>``.
+  For instance, ``FILE:<filename>`` can be used to point to a file or, if using a directory which supports more than one principal, ``DIR:<directory-path>``.
   This parameter can be specified only once, in the parameters scope, and is the equivalent of setting the ``KRB5CCNAME`` environment variable.
-The empty value is silently ignored.
+An empty value is silently ignored.

-- ``server-principal`` is the Kerberos principal name of the DNS server that will receive updates.
-In plain words, this is the DNS server's name in the Kerberos system.
-This parameter is mandatory.
-It uses the typical Kerberos notation:
+- ``server-principal`` is the Kerberos principal name of the DNS server that receives updates.
+In other words, this is the DNS server's name in the Kerberos system.
+This parameter is mandatory, and uses the typical Kerberos notation:
   ``<SERVICE-NAME>/<server-domain-name>@<REALM>``.

 - ``client-principal`` is the Kerberos principal name of the Kea D2 service.
-It is optional.
-It uses the typical Kerberos notation:
+It is optional, and uses the typical Kerberos notation:
   ``<SERVICE-NAME>/<server-domain-name>@<REALM>``.

 - ``tkey-protocol`` determines which protocol is used to establish the security context with the DNS servers.
-Currently the only supported values are TCP (the default) and UDP.
+Currently, the only supported values are TCP (the default) and UDP.

 - ``tkey-lifetime`` determines the lifetime of GSS-TSIG keys in the TKEY protocol.
 The value must be greater than the ``rekey-interval`` value.
-It is expressed in seconds and it default to 3600 seconds (one hour) if not specified.
+It is expressed in seconds; it defaults to 3600 seconds (one hour) if not specified.

-- ``rekey-interval`` governs the time interval the keys for each configured server are checked for rekeying, i.e. a new key is created to replace the current usable one when its age is greater than the ``rekey-interval`` value.
+- ``rekey-interval`` governs the time interval at which the keys for each configured server are checked for rekeying, i.e. when a new key is created to replace the current usable one if its age is greater than the ``rekey-interval`` value.
-  The value must be smaller than the ``tkey-lifetime`` value (it is recommend between 50% and 80% of the ``tkey-lifetime`` value).
-It is expressed in seconds and it defaults to 2700 seconds (45 minutes, 75% of one hour) if not specified.
+  The value must be smaller than the ``tkey-lifetime`` value (it is recommended to be set between 50% and 80% of the ``tkey-lifetime`` value).
+It is expressed in seconds; it defaults to 2700 seconds (45 minutes, or 75% of one hour) if not specified.

-- ``retry-interval`` governs the time interval to retry to create a key if any error occurred previously for any configured server.
+- ``retry-interval`` governs the time interval at which to retry to create a key if any error occurred previously for any configured server.
 The value must be smaller than the ``rekey-interval`` value, and should be at most 1/3 of the difference between ``tkey-lifetime`` and ``rekey-interval``.
-It is expressed in seconds and it defaults to 120 seconds (2 minutes) if not specified.
+It is expressed in seconds and defaults to 120 seconds (2 minutes) if not specified.

 - ``fallback`` governs the behavior when GSS-TSIG should be used (a matching DNS server is configured) but no GSS-TSIG key is available.
-  If configured to false (the default) this server is skipped, if configured to true the DNS server is ignored and the DNS update is sent with the configured DHCP-DDNS protection e.g. TSIG key or without any protection when none was configured.
+  If set to ``false`` (the default), this server is skipped; if set to ``true``, the DNS server is ignored and the DNS update is sent with the configured DHCP-DDNS protection (e.g. TSIG key), or without any protection when none was configured.

-- ``exchange-timeout`` governs the time used to wait for the GSS-TSIG TKEY exchange to finish before it timeouts.
-It is expressed in milliseconds and it defaults to 3000 milliseconds (3 seconds) if not specified.
+- ``exchange-timeout`` governs the amount of time to wait for the GSS-TSIG TKEY exchange to finish before the process times out.
+It is expressed in milliseconds and defaults to 3000 milliseconds (3 seconds) if not specified.

 - ``user-context`` is an optional parameter (see :ref:`user-context`